Q: How often do I come to lessons?

 Q: What kind of drums should I start with?

 A: A decent 5 piece kit with a ride, 2 crashes, & hi hats is what is eventually needed.
 Check with Salt City Drums for the BEST deals on drums and percussion instruments.
 Located at 5967 south, State Street, SLC.
 801-290-2580

 Q: How old does my child need to be in order to start taking drum lessons?

 A: Every child is different.
 We have had wonderful success with kids as young as 4 years old!
 Once a child reaches the first grade level they seem to be more capable of keeping to a regular (but fairly light) practice schedule.
 We do not recommend pushing a child into a heavy practice schedule at an early age.
-We would be happy to meet with any student to see what their ability level might be.
+We would be happy to meet with any student for a free trial lesson to see what their ability level might be.

 Q: How often should I practice?

 A: We suggest a consistent schedule of 4 to 5 times per week for a half hour to achieve best results.

 Q: Am I too old to study music?